Holy See–Kazakhstan relations

 The Holy See and the Republic of Kazakhstan established relations on 17 October 1992.

 History

 The Holy See and Kazakhstan established relations on 17 October 1992.

-They signed their first agreement on mutual relations in 1998.
+On 24 September 1998, the first official visit of the President of Kazakhstan, Nursultan Nazarbayev, took place, during which the Agreement between the Republic of Kazakhstan and the Holy See on mutual relations was signed.
+Kazakhstan thus became the first Central Asian state to conclude a formal agreement on cooperation with the Vatican.